Meet Our Team

 Grace Buckalew, M.A., CCC-SLP

 Grace has experience assessing and providing intervention related to: articulation disorders, phonological disorders, receptive and expressive language, gestalt language processing, augmentative and alternative communication, and more.
-Grace is passionate about literacy, and loves to incorporate elements of literacy into her therapy sessions when relevant.
+Grace is passionate about literacy, and loves to incorporate elements of literacy into her therapy sessions.
 One of Grace’s favorite clinical experiences is providing intervention and parent training sessions for augmentative and alternative communication.

-Grace is a member of the American Speech and Hearing Association (ASHA) and is licensed to practice in the state of Kansas.
+Grace is a member of the American Speech-Language-Hearing Association (ASHA) and is licensed to practice in the state of Kansas.
 Grace is trained in the Meaningful Speech specialized course which details identification and intervention regarding Gestalt Language Processors.

 Grace is originally from Wilmington, Delaware (very close to Philadelphia) and made the move to Kansas to pursue her career as an SLP.
 Grace loves to read, camp, cook, watch Philadelphia sports, and is currently learning how to sew!